maximilien/musings/blogs/ai/5/outline.md

 - The Bay Area alone has dozens every week: AI agents, climate tech, fintech, healthcare, you name it
 - The rise of AI tools has changed the game — you can now build real products in 24–48 hours that would have taken weeks before
 - Personal angle: what drew me in, how I got hooked after the first one, why I kept going back
-- The thing nobody told me: hackathons aren't just about building — they're about learning how people build, and that's where it gets interesting
+- The thing nobody told me: hackathons aren't just about building — they're about learning how people build, what tools they used, what services are new and useful, and that's where it gets interesting

 ---